stevage/map-gl-utils/README.md

 // Adds U property to map, containing these methods. const U = require('mapbox-gl-utils').init(map);

-// Use the mouse 'finger' cursor when hovering over this layer. map.U.hoverPointer('mylayer');

 // Set a property without worrying about whether it's a paint or layout property. map.U.setProperty('mylayer', 'line-width', 3);